-This Storm Water Management Program (SWMP) plan document has been prepared by for the Port of Alaska (Port) and its Stakeholders.
-The plan was prepared in accordance with the requirements of the Alaska Pollutant Discharge Elimination System (APDES) Port of Anchorage [Alaska] Municipal Separate Storm Sewer System (MS4) Permit No. AKSo52426 - authorized 1 August 2015.
+This Storm Water Management Program (SWMP) plan document has been prepared for the Port of Alaska (Port) and its Stakeholders.
+The plan was prepared in accordance with the requirements of the Alaska Pollutant Discharge Elimination System (APDES) Port of Alaska Municipal Separate Storm Sewer System (MS4) Permit No. AKSo52426 - authorized 1 August 2020.
 The Port's storm water discharges were originally covered under the U.S. Environmental Protection Agency's (EPA) 1995 National Pollutant and Discharge Elimination System (NPDES) Port of Anchorage [Alaska] MS4 Permit.
 Waste water management and discharges permitting was transferred in phases from the EPA to the Alaska Department of Environmental Conservation (ADEC) beginning in 2008; authority for regulating storm water permitting was transferred in 2009.
 In 2015, the Port's MS4 Permit was reissued under the APDES.
-To fulfill the requirements of the new 2015 permit, previous Storm Water Pollution Prevention Plans (SWPPP) and System-Wide Reports (SWRs) were reorganized into the current SWMP plan document, Summary and Detailed Annual Reports.
+To fulfill the requirements of the 2015 permit, previous Storm Water Pollution Prevention Plans (SWPPP) and System-Wide Reports were reorganized into the current SWMP plan document, Summary and Detailed Annual Reports.
+This format is carried forward with the 2020 reauthorization.
 The purpose of this SWMP plan document is to provide guidance to the Port and its Stakeholders on a continual basis and to reduce the potential for pollutants to enter storm water runoff and affect surface water quality.